-I undertake conservation work to historical stringed keyboard instruments dating from between 1500 and 1830 in restored and un-restored condition, and regularly advise private owners, museums and heritage institutions about their correct use, maintenance, preservation, display or storage.
+I undertake conservation work to historical stringed keyboard instruments dating from between 1500 and 1830 in restored and un-restored condition, and regularly advise private owners, museums and heritage institutions about their correct use, maintenance, preservation, display and storage.

 Conservation work is carried out with the utmost consideration and respect for the historical integrity of an instrument.
-It aims to be minimally invasive and reversible, adhering to the latest academic findings and to current best practice, using only accurate replacement materials and craft processes.
+It aims to be minimally invasive and reversible, adhering to the latest academic findings and to current best practice, using historically accurate replacement materials and traditional craft processes.
 Project research is often undertaken and interventions are fully documented.

-Conservation services include:
+Care and conservation services include:

-according to modern standards of repair and renewal.
+~ Cosmetic and mechanical restoration in line with modern standards of repair and renewal.

 'Mrs Weston desires Mr Crang will call tomorrow by eleven o'clock without fail the spinnet is so